 Q: What is a typical day look like for my dog while boarding?

-A: Dogs are transported to the Studio in Windham on Tuesdays, Wednesdays, Thursdays, and Fridays and attend Day Camp.
-At the end of the day they travel back to Meg's home for the evening.
+A: Dogs are transported to and from The Studio for Day Camp on days Meg is there.
+At the end of the day, they travel back to Meg's home for the evening.
 Dogs who have attended Day Camp will get the opportunity to relax and unwind on a walk before having dinner and going to bed.
-On days where Day Camp does not occur, the dogs participate in training sessions, play/exercise sessions, and walks (similar to Day Camp) on the property.
+On days when Day Camp does not occur, the dogs participate in training sessions, play/exercise sessions, and walks (similar to Day Camp) on the property.
 Depending on the dog's social skills they may have the opportunity to play with other dogs who are boarding as well.
 Dogs who are in a training program will typically receive several training sessions throughout the day and are fed on the according schedule outlined in that program (ie meals may be fed throughout the day vs meal "times").
-Dogs are supervised at all times.
+Dogs are monitored or supervised at all times.

 Q: My dog has special requirements...is that a problem?

 A: No. We take pride in knowing that we are providing a very important service to very important clients.
-Our professional training background and knowledge gives us the ability to care for "difficult" dogs, and dog's that need special care.
-Meg has extensive experience handling reactive and aggressive dogs, dog's that require medication, and other special needs.
-We ensure that safety, the health of your dog, and your dog's happiness are always considered top priority .
+Our professional training background and knowledge give us the ability to care for "difficult" dogs, and dogs that need special care.
+Meg has extensive experience handling reactive and aggressive dogs, dogs that require medication, and other special needs.
+We ensure that safety, the health of your dog, and your dog's happiness are always considered top priority.